U.S. Taxes for Americans in Brazil – What Expats Need to Know

 What You Need To Know About Living And Working In Brazil For Your U.S. Expat Tax Return

-When dealing with US expat tax in Brazil, there a number of preferential expat tax treatments that may benefit your U.S. expatriate tax return.
-In fact, for many U.S. expats it will reduce your U.S. taxes to zero.
+When dealing with U.S. expat tax in Brazil, there are a number of preferential expat tax treatments that may benefit your U.S. expatriate tax return.
+In fact, for many U.S. expats, it will reduce their U.S. taxes to zero.

 Some of these preferential tax treatments or benefits for US expat tax in Brazil include the:

-• If you are a U.S. citizen or a resident alien of the United States and you live in Brazil, US expat tax in Brazil is based on your worldwide income and as such must file a U.S. return for all the years that you are residing in Brazil.
-However, as a U.S. expat you may qualify to reduce your U.S. taxable income up to an amount of your foreign earnings that is adjusted annually for inflation ($99,200 for 2014).
+- If you are a U.S. citizen or a resident alien of the United States and you live in Brazil, U.S. expat tax in Brazil is based on your worldwide income; as such, you must file a U.S. return for all years you reside in Brazil.
+However, as a U.S. expat, you may qualify to reduce your U.S. taxable income up to an amount of your foreign earnings that is adjusted annually for inflation ($130,000 for 2025).
 In addition, you can exclude or deduct certain foreign housing amounts.
-This is known as the Foreign Earned Income Exclusion and foreign housing exclusion.
+These are known as the Foreign Earned Income Exclusion and the Foreign Housing Exclusion.

-When faced with US expat tax in Brazil there are many tax items to consider, but the above are by far the most common preferential tax benefits.
-With top-notch experienced and knowledgeable expat tax preparation from Tax Samaritan, you can be assured that you are paying the minimal amount of U.S. taxes that you are legally obligated for.
+When faced with US expat tax in Brazil, there are many tax items to consider, but the above are by far the most common preferential tax benefits.
+With top-notch, experienced, and knowledgeable expat tax preparation from Tax Samaritan, you can be assured that you are paying the minimal amount of U.S. taxes that you are legally obligated to.

 Brazil Foreign Bank Account Reporting – The FBAR (FinCen Form 114)

-Another important tax deadline that frequently applies to US expat tax in Brazil is in regards to the disclosure of foreign assets on the FBAR (Foreign Bank Account Report – Form 114 – formerly known as TD F 90-22.1).
+Another important tax deadline that frequently applies to US expat tax in Brazil is in regards to the disclosure of foreign assets on the FBAR (Foreign Bank Account Report – Form 114).

-The FBAR filing deadline is June 30th (or the preceding business day if June 30th falls on a weekend).
-Unfortunately, requesting an extension on your individual return does not extend the FBAR due date – there is no extension available for the FBAR deadline.
-Any reports filed after this date are considered a delinquent FBAR.
+The FBAR filing deadline is April 15 (with an automatic extension to October 15 if needed).
+Unfortunately, requesting an extension on your individual return does not extend the FBAR due date beyond the automatic extension.
+Any reports filed after this date are considered delinquent.
 In addition, the FBAR is different than many other tax forms in that it must be received by the deadline date (and not postmarked by the deadline date).

 The FBAR must be filed with the Treasury Department (it is not filed with your federal income tax return) whenever you meet the FBAR filing requirements, which in a nutshell is whenever a U.S. person has a financial interest in, or signature authority over a foreign financial account, including a bank account, brokerage account, mutual fund, trust or other type of foreign financial account (including an insurance policy with a cash value such as a whole life insurance policy) maintained with a financial institution, with an aggregate value of over $10,000 at any time during the calendar year based on the highest value of each foreign account during the tax year.